mfumagalli/ngsJulia/ngsPool/README.md

 Let's understand its usage with several examples.

-In many cases, the sample size is unknown. `ngsPool` provides a possibiity to obtain a maximum likelihood estimation (MLE) of the minor allele frequency under these circumstances. using the simulated data set, we can obtain per-site MLE of allele frequencies with:
+In many cases, the sample size is unknown. `ngsPool` provides a possibiity to obtain a maximum likelihood estimation (MLE) of the minor allele frequency under these circumstances.
+Using the simulated data set, we can obtain per-site MLE of allele frequencies with:
 ```
 $JULIA $NGSJULIA/ngsPool/ngsPool.jl --fin test.mpileup.gz --fout test.out.gz --lrtSnp 6.64
 ```